bartes1973/DuetSoftwareFramework/README.md

 Of course you can build everything on your own, too.
 In order to build packages like those on the package feed, check out the `build.sh` script in the `pkg` directory.
 If you wish to make changes to the existing software and to test it, you need to get the [.NET Core 3.x SDK](https://dotnet.microsoft.com/download/dotnet-core) first.

+If you wish to build everything using Visual Studio 2019 under Windows, then in addition to installing .NET Core 3.1 SDK you must go to Tools->NuGet Package Manager, search for System.IO.Pipelines, select project DuetWebServer and the latest package version, and press Install.

 #### 3.1 Building on a remote system

 Every .NET Core application of DSF is references the `DotnetPublishSsh` package which allows you to compile and upload .NET Core applications for ARMv7/AArch64.